So I have been away for a while, much longer than I realized. Well, I have a good reason, and this post will explain it all.

 I called her back the tell her that she was never to contact me again, and that I would have no choice but to contact the police if she did.
 Thus far she has respected that.

 Be careful, for God’s sake!
 You really never know who you are dealing with, and anyone can appear normal and well-adjusted in an email.

-As bloggers, we expose a lot of ourselves for collection by countless anonymous strangers, and some of those people will feel that they know you on a personal level as a result. we need to be recognisant of that fact, and take precautions accordingly.
+As bloggers, we expose a lot of ourselves for collection by countless anonymous strangers, and some of those people will feel that they know you on a personal level as a result. we need to recognise that fact, and take precautions accordingly.

 I let my guard down in this case.
 Granted, there is not a lot I could have done differently, but I did second guess my own gut feelings.
 As I always say (and by always I mean once in a while when it seems appropriate) trust your gut!

 UPDATE: Listen to the messages and hear for yourself: